tdwg/bdq/tg2/_review/docs/bdqcore/index.md

 ## 1 Introduction

-This document provides explanatory information and normative guidance for the BDQ Core tests.
+This document provides explanatory information and normative guidance for the BDQ Core Tests.
 The document includes terms in several namespaces that contain the recommended terms: `bdq:`, `bdqffdq:`, `bdqdim:`, `bdqenh:`, and `bdqcrit:` as well as the focus of this document the `bdqcore:` terms.
 For details and rationale, see Chapman et al. (2017).

 ### 1.1 Purpose

-The document provides the context in which the BDQ Core tests exist.
+The document provides the context in which the BDQ Core Tests exist.

 ### 1.2 Audience